jykim-rd/final-project-btry6020-2025/README.md

 # Student Final Exam Score Prediction

 ## Project Overview
-The goal of this analysis is to examine the extent to which demographic, lifestyle, academic, and environmental factors jointly relate to final exam scores among students. using multiple linear regression.
+The goal of this analysis is to examine the extent to which demographic, lifestyle, academic, and environmental factors jointly relate to final exam scores among students using multiple linear regression.

 The dataset for this project is from: https://www.kaggle.com/datasets/jayaantanaath/student-habits-vs-academic-performance?resource=download (see also /Data folder)